 • Threads and cloves as a base;

-• Compositions from grains, cereals and legumes;
+• Compositions of grains, cereals and legumes;

 • Eco-friendly products made from natural materials;